SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/ibm_i.md

 6. Select `CEF` as `SIEM message format`
 7. Select the protocol for the log concentrator (`TCP` is recommended)
 8. At the bottom of the screen, press `Enter` to save the changes

+### Enable Audit logs (optional)

+1. On the SLMON menu, type `CFGSRM`
+2. On the Configure global settings, select Option `10`
+3. Enable the following type:
+	- AF: Authority failures
+	- CD: Command string audit
+4. Press `F3` to save the changes

 ## Create the intake